carolinelbp/cyclistic-bike-share/README.md

 Casual riders favor longer, round-trip rides in scenic areas.
 Encourage conversion by:
 - Adding loop-based in-app challenges
 - Offering partner discounts at attractions near high-traffic stations.

+<br><br>

 These recommendations target the specific behaviors that differentiate casual riders from members.
 They use observed usage data on timing, location, and ride patterns to identify high-conversion opportunities.